Outdoor Activity Leadership (Sport) with NGB'sPrint Page

 |Start date||September 2018|

-This new and dynamic study programme provides students with the opportunity to acquire substantial knowledge and vocational expertise for the outdoor industry.
-It is composed of a main qualification, the new BTEC Level 3 National Diploma in Sport which is delivered alongside a range of industry-recognised awards and qualifications from the National Governing Bodies (NGB’s) pertinent to the profession.
+This innovative and dynamic study programme provides students with the opportunity to acquire substantial knowledge and vocational expertise for the outdoor industry.
+It is composed of a main qualification, the (Subsidiary) Diploma in Sport (Outdoor Adventure) which is delivered alongside a range of industry-recognised awards and qualifications from the National Governing Bodies (NGB’s) pertinent to the profession.

 Practical units will make use of the region’s countryside and indoor adventure venues to develop skills in disciplines such us kayaking, canoeing, navigation, mountain biking and rock climbing.
 Meanwhile, theoretical units will provide the scientific and technical knowledge required to succeed in coaching and leadership, whilst enabling students to progress to Higher Education pathways.